Perfection is like chasing the horizon, keep moving!

 We all live great moments during our Lean Journeys where almost everything looks so perfect!
 People participate, try to achieve!
 Most of what we tried works!
 Is like being at the top of the world!
 All of us like being there, all of us like to have new reasons for celebration.
 But those moments do not last forever, there are others when the harder we try, the harder we fall.
 Is during those moments that we feel tired of trying, exhausted.

 Is during those times of drought when we need to prove yourself that we are good leaders.
 Is during those moments that we need to motivate yourself and our people to continue our ride.
-The mere act of trying, of not let yourself feel defeated, the desire to go back to the top of the world, that is the motivation.
+The mere act of trying, not let yourself feel defeated, the desire to go back to the top of the world, that is the motivation.
 That motivation resides within us, waiting for us ready to fuel our efforts to overcome the current challenge.
 We are student-teachers, we need to learn how to refuel our motivation and not let the lighthouse beam out of our sight to teach others how to do it.
 I like to lead by example, when people recognize you as a leader they follow your example.
 If you show everybody that you are tired, everybody will give up as well and the Lean Journey will be doom.
 Tired?
 Take a small rest and go back to the battle!
 Stagnation or inertia are no options.

 Not everything that shines is gold, and not everybody that claims to be a Lean consultant is.
-One day, a group from our corporate office came to visit accompanied with a Lean Manufacturing consultant that they hire.
+One day, a group from our corporate office came to visit accompanied by a Lean Manufacturing consultant that they hire.
 Their experienced consultant came to see our operations and my boss asked me to create a short presentation of our lean journey.

 I think that the best presentation ever is the one our employees will do while walking the gemba, but my boss still thinks is good to have powerpoint presentations before going to see.
 The day and time indicated I present the highlights of our journey.
 I showed how we design our construction blocks to build our Lean Operations.
 I showed the VSM we created with our door to door operations, I highlighted the kaizen bursts we identified.
 Later I talked about our training, Lean Introduction, 5S, POUS, Visual Management, TPM, Kanban, and others.
 Then I showed examples of how we applied these tools at different areas from receiving to packaging, including the maintenance shops, laboratory, materials warehouse, and the chemicals room.
 Finally, I presented a slide with the PDCA of all the kaizen we “finished” or have in progress.